I inherited a stamp collection, Now What?

 Get Some Help - Consider contacting a Local Club, or if you are in Southern California you can contact the Poway Stamp Club or attend one of our meetings.
 The plain truth is that your collection needs to be viewed in-person is always best and descriptions on the phone or in emails are typically not as good.

 Local Stamp Clubs are a Great Resource - A local stamp club is one of the best first steps you can take to help resolve your issue.
-They can help you to determine if the collection has enough value to warrant further steps or the cost of an appraisal.
+They can assist in evaluating your collection and help you to determine if the collection has enough value to warrant further steps or the cost of an appraisal.
 If you take the collection to a dealer, be sure to clarify to the dealer that you are not requesting an official appraisal unless you are prepared to pay a fee.